capecod40/FileBackup/README.md

 This application is meant to be a portable, lightweight, and easy to use alternative to more comprehensive and feature rich file system backup applications.
 The layout of the user interface will be simple and intuitive to make it accessible for all PC users.
-Aside from file backups, this application will also feature a logging system.
-From the log, a user will be able to see the timestamp of any given backup.
+Aside from file backups, the user will also be able to see the timestamp of any given backup.
 Tentative ideas for more features are also listed below.
 ## Core Features
  - File backup:
 	- User can select source and destination folder
 		- Backup will treat source folder as a root directory and copy all content and subfolders to destination folder
 		- Warns user in case of insufficient storage in destination directory
-- Logging system:
+- Timestamp:
 	- User will be able to see timestamp of each backup
          - Each backup will create  a hidden text file in the root directory of the backup in the destination folder to
          - indicate timestamp of backup